How will the Health Care System Refocus improve patient outcomes?

 The refocused system will be a fully integrated health care delivery system that centres around four priority sectors each supported by its own provincial health agency: primary care, acute care, continuing care and mental health and addiction.

-• Higher-quality care across the province and enhancing access to care in rural areas
+• Higher-quality care across the province and enhanced access to care in rural areas

 • Improved team-based care leveraging other health and social services